Tesla (NASDAQ: TSLA) Bull, Base, & Bear Price Prediction and Forecast

-Shares of Tesla Inc. (NASDAQ:TSLA) may be catching the eye of investors looking for a buy-low opportunity, but if that includes you, proceed with caution.
-Since reaching its all-time high of $479.86 on Dec.
-17, 2024, the stock has plummeted 42.18%, including a loss of 35.19% since hitting its year-to-date high on Jan.
-15. Given public sentiment of the company’s CEO and global sales drying up, Tesla may have more downward action ahead before finding its bottom.
+Shares of Tesla Inc. (NASDAQ:TSLA) jumped 7.35% during a.m. trading on Monday following news of a U.S.-China tariff pause on Sunday.
+The gain was a welcome sign for investors who have endured a year-do-date loss of 15.55% and seen the stock slip 33.25% since hitting its all-time high of $479.86 on Dec.
+17, 2024.
+Over the past month, the stock is up nearly 27% as shareholders are hopeful the EV maker has found its bottom amid a highly volatile six-month stretch.
+But the recent rally in TSLA comes despite a poor earnings report in Q1 followed by collapsing sales figures in the U.S. and abroad.

-In early May, it was reported that alongside collapsing sales in Europe broadly, Tesla has seen sales in Sweden plunges 80.7%.
-But sales of the EV leader aren’t just falling abroad.
+In early May, it was reported that Tesla has around $800 million worth of Cybertrucks stuck on lots.
+It was also reported this month that, in addition to collapsing sales in Europe broadly, Tesla has seen sales in Sweden plunges 80.7%.
 In April, it was reported that Tesla now accounts for fewer than 50% of EV sales in California.
-After absorbing enormous losses, Elon Musk’s EV empire now sits firmly outside of the $1 trillion club, with its current market capitalization at $884.41 billion.
-So, questions linger as to whether the most ambitious of growth drivers (think Cybercab and Optimus humanoid robot, both of which were featured at the company’s robotaxi event last year) will bear fruit sooner rather than later.
+After absorbing enormous losses, Elon Musk’s EV empire fell outside of the $1 trillion club, but as of May 12, the company’s market cap is again at the $1 trillion mark.
+But questions linger as to whether the company’s most ambitious of growth drivers (think Cybercab and Optimus humanoid robot, both of which were featured at the company’s robotaxi event last year) will bear fruit sooner rather than later.

 Indeed, Tesla’s stock has gone through vicious crashes before.
 And while the stock may not be ready to shift gears from reverse to forward, I do think that a worsening of its latest drawdown could prove a significant buying opportunity, given the chance its drivers could pay off at some point over the medium term.
 Undoubtedly, the bears may be winning the tug-of-war on the stock now, as Elon Musk’s role at DOGE (Department of Government Efficiency) becomes old news as hype surrounding Musk’s friendship with Trump begins to fade.
 However, with EV competition mounting and a Jeff Bezos-backed startup entering the scene, Tesla’s outlook remains clouded.